haothitran/klazerville/docs/duties/alliance-raids.md

 This is not intended to be an all-encompassing, detailed guide for every alliance raid, but rather a quick reference on the mechanics of boss encounters.

+Alliance raids are instanced encounters where 24 players fight a sequence of trash mobs and bosses, much like a large-scale dungeon.

+Furthermore, although alliance raids consist of 24 players, players are further divided into alliance parties A/B/C composed of 8 players (one tank, two healers, five dps).
+Often, alliance parties have to perform seperate boss mechanics, so it is generally recommended to stick close to your alliance party members.

+Alliance raids are released in sets of 3 for each expansion.

 ## A Realm Reborn

 | Name                                                                                         | Item Level Req. | Item Level Loot |